Is this Point Lobos State Reserve Hiking Trail Really a Crown Jewel?

 My last point about the Loop Trail is more difficult to put into words but I felt like a mere observer on this walk.
 Let me clarify; I strongly advocate for the 'leave no trace' principle in all our hiking and exploring endeavors.
 It’s not that I wanted to walk off-trail or wander off beyond barriers, but I have a tactile nature and find pleasure in being near, or even interacting with, the environment I'm exploring.
 Despite the fact there are several open beaches, on this trail, I often felt I was always a ‘distance away’ from the amazing beauty of this State Reserve.

-After enjoying half of the loop trail, we cut our adventure short and returned to Monterey for a great seafood dinner and then back to our Airbnb in Watsonville for an incredible sunset.
+After completing half of the loop trail, we decided to end our adventure early and headed back to Monterey for a delicious seafood dinner.
+We then returned to our Airbnb in Watsonville to enjoy a breathtaking sunset.

 Yes, we enjoyed our time exploring Point Lobos State Reserve but from our perspective and taking into consideration our hiking preferences, it is not the crown jewel of the California State Park system.
 However, when visiting the Monterey area, you’d be crazy to pass up the opportunity to explore this area and come to your own conclusion.